Daiwa Infinity MT X45 Review

 Appearance

-The Infinity X45 is a beautiful-looking rod with a matt black finish and black gloss whippings.
+The Infinity MT X45 is a beautiful-looking rod with a matt black finish and black gloss whippings.
 The black theme continues across the whole rod including the butt cap.

 Not only does the rod ooze quality through its feel, but it does so also through its looks.
 It’s one of the best-looking rods I have used with only the Scope Black Ops perhaps pipping it slightly.